olliiiver/sml_parser/README.md

 The library will control the last CRC value to check if the received data is correct.
 On any error the parser will reset and wait for valid data.

-Outsite the library handlers can be registered to work on received information.
+Outside the library handlers can be registered to work on received information.

 ## Example and usage